DDudka9/freeda/docs/source/getstarted.rst

 1. Download the latest Linux release from the GitHub Releases page:
 	`https://github.com/DDudka9/freeda/releases/tag/v1.0.10-linux <https://github.com/DDudka9/freeda/releases/tag/v1.0.10-linux>`_
-2. "Right-click" the FREEDA file -> go to Properties -> go to Permissions -> tick Allow executing fila as program
+2. "Right-click" the FREEDA file -> go to Properties -> go to Permissions -> tick Allow executing file as program
-3. Press ctrl + alt + t to open Terminal window.
-4. Drag and drop the extracted file and press ENTER to open FREEDA GUI (it might take a minute to load).
+3. Double-click the file to open FREEDA GUI (it might take a minute to load).

 Windows